hyperledger/aries-rfcs/features/0019-encryption-envelope/README.md

   - 1 Routing agent - "3"
   - 1 Domain Endpoint - "9"

-For the purposes of this discussion we are defining the Wire Message agent message flow to be:
+For the purposes of this discussion we are defining the Encryption Envelope agent message flow to be:

 > 1 --> 2 --> 8 --> 9 --> 3 --> 4

 However, that flow is just one of several that could match this configuration.
 What we know for sure is that:

 - 1 is the Sender agent in this case and so must send the first or original message.
-- 9 is the Domain Endpoint of Bob's domain and so must receive the message as a wire message
+- 9 is the Domain Endpoint of Bob's domain and so must receive the message as an Encrypted Envelope.
 - 4 is the Receiver in this case and so must receive (and should be able to read) the first or original message.

-## Wire Messages
+## Encrypted Envelopes

-A wire wessage is used to transport any plaintext message from one agent directly to another.
-In our example message flow above, there are five wire messages sent, one for each hop in the flow.
-The process to send a wire message consists of the following steps:
+An encrypted envelope is used to transport any plaintext message from one agent directly to another.
+In our example message flow above, there are five encrypted envelopes sent, one for each hop in the flow.
+The process to send an encrypted envelope consists of the following steps:

-- Call the standard function `pack()` (implemented in the Aries-SDK) to wrap the plaintext message
+- Call the standard function `pack()` to wrap the plaintext message
-- Send the wire message using the transport protocol defined by the receiving endpoint
+- Send the encrypted envelope using the transport protocol defined by the receiving endpoint
-- Receive the wire message
+- Receive the encrypted envelope
-- Call the standard function `unpack()` to retrieve the plaintext message (and possibly its provenance) from the wire message
+- Call the standard function `unpack()` to retrieve the plaintext message (and possibly its provenance) from the encrypted envelope

-This is repeated with each hop, but the wire messages are nested, such that the plaintext is never visible until it reaches its final recipient.
+This is repeated with each hop, but the encrypted envelopes are nested, such that the plaintext is never visible until it reaches its final recipient.

 ## Implementation